juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 Each _Realm_ allows the storage and recovery of secrets from users spanning multiple organizational boundaries.
 We refer to each of these organizational boundaries as a _tenant_, and the protocol as defined ensures that any individual tenant can only perform operations on user secrets within their organizational boundary.
 We utilize this multi-tenanted approach for realms as it reduces the costs of running realms by dividing the costs of operation across multiple tenants.

 = Cryptographic Primitives
-The Juicebox Protocol layers multiple proven cryptographic primitives to achieve an implementation that is performant while maintaining strong security properties.
-Specifically, the pieces we have put together enable a protocol that is robust, distributed, and oblivious while allowing the storage and recovery of arbitrary secret material.

-As a prerequisite to defining this protocol, the following section defines the primitives that the protocol relies upon.
+As a prerequisite to defining the protocol, we must define several cryptographic primitives that the protocol relies upon.
 Each of these is abstractly described, as the fundamental details of their implementation may evolve.
 For specific algorithms that we recommend as of the writing of this paper, see @Cryptographic_Implementation.

 == Oblivious Pseudorandom Functions (OPRFs)
 An OPRF is a cryptographic primitive that enables a server to securely evaluate a function on a client's input.
 This evaluation ensures the server learns nothing about the client's input and the client learns nothing about the server's key beyond the output of the function.